The Guide to Summer Events at LA Museums

 Hammer Summer Concerts

 The Hammer Museum is hosting free live concerts in the courtyard this summer!
 Enjoy happy hour, late gallery hours, art-making and more.
 Doors open at 6:30pm and performances start at 7:30pm.
-The lineup includes Dummy & Maral on July 17 and Very Be Careful & Healing Gems on July 31.
+Upcoming shows include Very Be Careful & Healing Gems (July 31) and Open Mike Eagle with Jordan Patterson and J. Rocc on August 19.

 Matinees on the Mountain & Sunday Afternoon Concerts - Mount Wilson Observatory